pureve/movieLibrary/README.md

 - Sign up/ login page for user management
 - Add, delete and edit movies
-- Users should be able to rate movies with comments (1-5 stars).
-A user should only be able rate a movie once.
+- Users van rate movies with comments (1-5 stars).
+A user can only rate a movie once.
 - Main Dashboard to show all movies which are stored in the database with following information: o Name o Release date o Duration o Actors o Average user rating (x/5 stars)
-All columns should be sortable
+All columns are sortable

 ## Installation